kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 1. Open .bash_profile `nano ~./bash_profile`
 2. Add this line
 ```
-export PATH=$PATH:/where/is/the/program/directory/
+export PATH=$PATH:/path/to/program/directory/
 ```
 3. Save and exit nano `control + x`
 4. Refresh your command line shell by running `source ~/.bash_profile`

-NB: Do not add the program itself to the path, just the directory the holds the program.
+Do not add the program itself to the path, just the directory the contains the program.

 ___